-The Solemnity of the Annunciation also coincides with the anniversary of the papal encyclical Evangelium vitae (The Gospel of Life).
+In 2020, the Solemnity of the Annunciation also coincides with the 25th anniversary of the papal encyclical Evangelium vitae (The Gospel of Life).
 This Church teaching on the value and inviolability of every human life remains an indispensable source of truth for all people.
 Written by Pope St. John Paul II, Evangelium vitae was appropriately given in Rome on March 25, 1995.

-The encyclical highlights the importance of the Blessed Virgin Mary and the Annunciation of the Lord in the Church's efforts to promote and defend human life:
+The encyclical highlights the importance of the Blessed Virgin Mary and the Annunciation of the Lord in the Church's efforts to promote and defend human life: Free downloads and additional electronic resources can be found at respectlifeprogram.org/march.

-The angel's Annunciation to Mary is framed by these reassuring words: "Do not be afraid, Mary" and "with God nothing will be impossible" (Lk 1:30, 37).
+The angel's Annunciation to Mary is framed by these

+reassuring words: "Do not be afraid, Mary" and "with God nothing will be impossible" (Lk 1:30, 37).
 The whole of the Virgin Mother's life is in fact pervaded by the certainty that God is near to her and that he accompanies her with his providential care....
 Mary is a living word of comfort for the Church in her struggle against death.
 Showing us the Son, the Church assures us that in him the forces of death have already been defeated.1